Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 Add '/:session_id' to url

 ####POST
-A Post request with form urlencoded data for all the details for a user will create a user in the DB.
+A Post request with form urlencoded data for all the details for a user will create a new user in the DB.

 ```javascript
 {